You know that CBD oil can help with a range of health conditions and you would like to offer it to your pet.

 The U.S. Food and Drug Administration has not released an approved standard for CBD dosing for pets.
 In the absence of federal guidelines, companies depend on clinical research and expertise to make dosing recommendations.

 Some CBD dosage calculators use just two factors to determine how much CBD oil you should offer your pet: the species (cat or dog) and their weight.
-The Anxious Pet also takes age into account in its dosing recommendations.

 Age is an important factor to consider in CBD dosing because it affects metabolism.
 Younger dogs tend to be more active and have faster metabolisms, which uses the cannabinoids more quickly than older, less active dogs with slower metabolisms.
 Even though older dogs may have more health issues, they need lower doses of CBD oil to achieve results.